syh7/DnDwiki/src/main/resources/parsed/darninia/session 25 - meeting spiders and ponies.md

 - Go meet Pony of the Sky
 - Get permission to talk to Speak with Dogs
-- Says the evil is too big to be defeated by a mere ki-rin
+- Says the evil is too big to be defeated by a mere [Ki-rin](https://bookstack.hemels.me/books/Darninia/page/imnahofo-sgoma#Ki-Rin%20Village)
 - We could help by defeating leader of elite guard: [Casgrad](https://bookstack.hemels.me/books/Darninia/page/imnahofo-sgoma#Casgrads%20Lair)

 - Says we need to perform a ritual on the body of [Saphra](https://bookstack.hemels.me/books/Darninia/page/imnahofo-sgoma#Hofo%20Sgoma) to stop the curse